nvngroup/pitu/DOCUMENTATION-en.md

 - **Group and Contact Management:** Allows programmatic creation, editing, and management of groups and contacts.
 - **Extensible:** Modular structure, making it easy to add new features and integrations.

-The Socket is the foundation for all Baileys operations, essential for any application that wants to interact with WhatsApp in an automated and reliable way.
+The Socket is the foundation for all Pitu operations, essential for any application that wants to interact with WhatsApp in an automated and reliable way.

 ## Socket Events

-`BaileysEventMap` defines all events that can be emitted by the Baileys Socket.
+`PituEventMap` defines all events that can be emitted by the Pitu Socket.
 Each event represents a relevant action or update during communication with WhatsApp.
 Below, I explain each of the main events:

 ### connection.update